 If you have taken up a term and you find it difficult to make a payment then you should speak to your lender about it.
 Don’t wait until you have to make a payment to make contact with your lender.
 Talk about the hardship in making the payment and see if any alternatives are available.

-2) Keep making payments on your student loans until you get approved for refinancing - It should be noted that the process for refinancing takes time and one should not defer making payments on their student loans.
+It should be noted that the process for refinancing takes time and one should not defer making payments on their student loans.
+There are changes if you forget to make your payments towards your loans, your loan can move into default, which can severely harm your credit score.

-If you stop prematurely in making your payments then your lender could report your payments as late or missed to the credit bureaus which will hurt your credit score.
+And if you stop prematurely in making your payments then your lender could report your payments as late or miss to the credit bureaus which will hurt your credit score.
 To prevent this from happening you should not stop any payment until you are completely sure that your refinancing process is completed.
+You can contact the private lender to ensure if the refinancing process is completed until which you continue your repayment process.

-3) Pick your lender with the best offer and then submit an application - As mentioned earlier only when you submit an application will a hard credit check be conducted, this will affect your credit score by five points or fewer.
-Refinancing is an important decision, it is advised to check out at least three offers before you go ahead and pick a lender.
+As mentioned earlier only when you apply will a hard credit check be conducted, this will affect your credit score by five points or fewer.
+Refinancing is an important decision, it is advised to check out at least three offers before you go ahead and pick a lender to settle.

 You can check the rates you get through pre-qualification, doing this won't affect your credit score.
 Use this to compare your options and check the lowest rate you can qualify for.